Institut für Sexualwissenschaft: Raids and book burnings

+Books from the Institute being burned by Nazi Party members at the Opernplatz on 19 May 1933.

-On April 8, 1933, the Main Office for Press and Propaganda of the German Student Union (DSt) proclaimed a nationwide "Action against the Un-German Spirit", which was to climax in a literary purge or "cleansing" ("Säuberung") by fire.
+On 8 April 1933, the Main Office for Press and Propaganda of the German Student Union (DSt) proclaimed a nationwide "Action against the Un-German Spirit", which was to climax in a literary purge or "cleansing" (Säuberung) by fire.
 According to historian Karl Dietrich Bracher:

 [T]he exclusion of "Left", democratic, and Jewish literature took precedence over everything else.
 The black-lists ... ranged from Bebel, Bernstein, Preuss, and Rathenau through Einstein, Freud, Brecht, Brod, Döblin, Kaiser, the Mann brothers, Zweig, Plievier, Ossietzky, Remarque, Schnitzler, and Tucholsky, to Barlach, Bergengruen, Broch, Hoffmannsthal, Kästner, Kasack, Kesten, Kraus, Lasker-Schüler, Unruh, Werfel, Zuckmayer, and Hesse.
 The catalogue went back far enough to include literature from Heine and Marx to Kafka.

 On 6 May 1933, while Hirschfeld was in Ascona, Switzerland, the Deutsche Studentenschaft made an organised attack on the Institute of Sex Research.
 A brass band accompanied them as they arrived in the morning.
 After breaking into the building, the students destroyed much of what was inside, and looted tens of thousands of items – including works by authors who had been blacklisted in Nazi Germany.
 Following this, the leader of the students gave a speech before the institute, and the students sang Horst-Wessel-Lied.
 Members of the Sturmabteilung (SA) appeared later in the day to continue looting the institute.

 Four days later, the institute's remaining library and archives were publicly hauled out and burned in the streets of the Opernplatz by members of SA alongside the students.
 A bronze bust of Hirschfeld, taken from the institute, was placed on top of the bonfire.
 One estimate says that between 12,000 to 20,000 books and journals, and even larger number of images and sex subjects, were destroyed.
 Another estimate says that about 25,000 books were destroyed.